Dr. Spurka Video Blog from Cambridge High School on Vimeo.

 **Images should be JPG format and limited to 20MB per image.**

 here to access information about Senior Ads/Tributes for the 2015 Cambridge Yearbook.
 Submissions are due no later than October 10, 2014.

 www.balfour.com.
 The price for a 2015 Cambridge Yearbook is $70 if purchased during the Fall Semester.
-Price increases to $80 during Spring Semester and $90 after Spring Break.
-2015 yearbook sales end April 18, 2015.
+Price increases to $80 during Spring Semester.
+Yearbook sales for the 2014 - 2015 school year end on April 18, 2015.

 2014 – 2015 Parking Application and Policies

 seniors and juniors only.
 Seniors will be given first priority, and once all applications are filled, spaces will be assigned to juniors.
 Once all spaces are full, applications for parking will be placed on a waiting list; first come, first served.
 Students selected to serve as CLAWS mentors will receive free parking.
 Sophomores and freshmen will not be allowed parking privileges.